 - 1. As in previous years, the Maryland Insurance Administration will permit form filings to be filed before the associated rate filings are filed.
 However, all filings are due within the time periods discussed in this Bulletin.
 Forms and rates must be submitted in the same filing under the SERFF Filing Type: Form/Rate.
 If the filing is not submitted as a Form/Rate filing, it will be REJECTED. - 2.
 For the rate filing requirements for health benefit plans, carriers are required to submit at least the following documents: Part I: Unified Rate Review Template; Part II: Written Description Justifying the Rate Increase; Part III: Actuarial Memorandum and Certification.
-For detailed requirements for each of these documents, please refer to the 2019 Unified Rate Review Instructions, which will be published by the Department of Health and Human Services. - 3.
+For detailed requirements for each of these documents, please refer to the 2020 Unified Rate Review Instructions, which will be published by the Department of Health and Human Services. - 3.
 Variability in cost-sharing, such as copayment amounts, coinsurance percentages or deductible amounts, will not be permitted.
 Instead, carriers are required to file a separate schedule of benefits form for each benefit design. - 4.
 Individual and small employer form filings may not be combined under the same SERFF tracking number, but are required to be submitted under separate SERFF tracking numbers. - 5.
 Each filing for a health benefit plan is required to include: - a.
 Identification of where the plan will be sold (i.e. in the Exchange, outside the Exchange, or both); - b.
 Identification of the coverage level for each benefit design for a health benefit plan that is not a catastrophic plan (i.e. bronze, silver, gold, platinum); - c.
-If applicable, identification of the plan as a multi-state plan offered in accordance with section 1334 of the Affordable Care Act; - d.
 A separate contract or schedule for each plan design that the carrier intends to offer, except that the same schedule should be used for an on-Exchange plan and the "mirrored" off-Exchange version of the same plan (carriers are encouraged to use the same schedule in this situation to expedite the review process);

-- e.
-The actuarial value of each plan design determined in accordance with the 45 CFR § 156.135 using the AV calculator developed and made available by HHS;1 - f.
-The screen prints of each plan's AV calculator; - g.
-All rating factors and a demonstration that there are no factors not allowed by the ACA; - h.
-Demonstration that the projected Medical Loss Ratio (MLR) standard of at least 80.0% is expected to be met; - i.
-For individual health benefit plans, identification of the forms that will be used to provide coverage to those individuals who qualify for the cost-sharing reductions of the ACA or corresponding federal regulations.2 Additionally, for each cost-sharing reduction plan variation, the corresponding standard plan design must be clearly identified. - j.
-Certification that the health benefit plan's prescription drug benefit complies with 45 CFR § 156.122 based on the information provided in the 2017 EHB Benchmark Plan Information summary document provided by CMS and the version of the CMS Essential Health Benefits Rx Crosswalk Methodology that is current as of the date of the certification; and - k.
+- d.
+The screen prints of each plan's AV calculator output, to demonstrate the actuarial value of each plan design determined in accordance with 45 CFR §156.135 using the AV calculator developed and made available by HHS;1 - e.
+All rating factors and a demonstration that there are no factors not allowed by the ACA; - f.
+Demonstration that the projected Medical Loss Ratio (MLR) standard of at least 80.0% is expected to be met; - g.
+For individual health benefit plans, identification of the forms that will be used to provide coverage to those individuals who qualify for the cost-sharing reductions of the ACA or corresponding federal regulations.2 Additionally, for each cost-sharing reduction plan variation, the corresponding standard plan design must be clearly identified. - h.
+Certification that the health benefit plan's prescription drug benefit complies with 45 CFR § 156.122 based on the information provided in the 2017-2020 EHB Benchmark Plan Information summary document provided by CMS and the version of the CMS Essential Health Benefits Rx Crosswalk Methodology that is current as of the date of the certification; and - i.
 Documentation of compliance with the Mental Health Parity and Addiction Equity Act (MHPAEA) regulations as found in 45 CFR § 146.136.
 The documentation is required to include an actuarial demonstration of how each financial requirement applicable to a mental health or substance use disorder benefit in the plan design is no more restrictive than the predominant financial requirement of that type that applies to substantially all of the medical/surgical benefits in the same classification.